Credit repair fraud

 - The company makes sure you know your rights: You can dispute information on your own by writing to the credit bureaus, but many people would prefer to pay a company to do this work for them.

-- Avoid a company who is secretive about their methods or makes it seem like they are the only ones who can repair your credit.
+- Avoid a company that is secretive about their methods or makes it seem like they are the only ones who can repair your credit.
 An honest credit repair company will have a proven track record of success and can tell you why their services are better than those of other companies.

-- The company doesn't promise to raise your credit score a specific number of points: A credit repair company who's had success with other clients can tell you the results that previous customers have experienced, but they cannot tell you how much your credit will improve if you use their services.
+- The company doesn't promise to raise your credit score by a specific number of points: A credit repair company who's had success with other clients can tell you the results that previous customers have experienced, but they cannot tell you how much your credit will improve if you use their services.

 Don't break the law

 Companies promising a “new credit identity” say they can help you hide bad credit history or bankruptcy for a fee.
 If you pay them, these companies will provide you with a nine-digit number that looks like a Social Security number.
 They may call it a CPN — a credit profile number or a credit privacy number.
-Another option is to have you to apply for an EIN — an Employer Identification Number — from the Internal Revenue Service (IRS).
-EIN’s are legitimate numbers, typically used by businesses to report financial information to the IRS and Social Security Administration — but an EIN is not a substitute for your Social Security number.
+Another option is to have you apply for an EIN — an Employer Identification Number — from the Internal Revenue Service (IRS).
+EINs are legitimate numbers, typically used by businesses to report financial information to the IRS and Social Security Administration — but an EIN is not a substitute for your Social Security number.